 Expand and look at local tax analysis to include real estate, personal property and sales tax.

 Chair Randall asked Mr. Longhi about the $15/hour assumption used in the analysis.
-Mr. Longhi responded the $15/hour assumption was used as this is in tandem with what the Metropolitan Washington Council of Governments use.
+Mr. Longhi responded the $15/hour assumption was used as this is in tandem with what the Metropolitan Washington Council of Governments (MWCOG) use.

 Chair Randall noted the $15/hour is a conservative estimate.
-Mr. Longhi acknowledged this and responded that given the labor pool in Northern Virginia, $15/hour is a conservative number.
+Mr. Longhi acknowledged this and agreed that given the labor pool in Northern Virginia, $15/hour is a conservative number.
+The $15/hour rate was used for consistency with MWCOG studies and it is close to the mid-point of the national rates used.

 Mayor Rishell asked if these numbers would be included in the talking points going to Richmond regarding the restoration of NVTA revenues.
 Mr. Longhi responded that Ms. Baynard has advised the Authority on what to include in the talking points regarding the restoration of NVTA revenues.

 Councilmember Snyder asked will the new jobs represented in the analysis go away once the projects are complete.
 Mr. Longhi responded that since the data covers a ten-year period, there is some staying power over the ten years.
-Mr. Longhi added that the Authority will continue to develop and adopt funding programs that will hopefully, over the years, increase sustained continued employment.
+Mr. Longhi added that the Authority will continue to develop and adopt funding programs that will hopefully, over the years, increase and sustain continued employment.

 Councilmember Snyder mentioned the analysis seems to address short-term immediate impacts versus the longer term, more sustainable impacts.
 He stated that the true economic benefits are much larger than what is reflected in the slide presentation noting that NVTC tried to reflect the long term benefits in their study.
 Mr. Longhi responded, he completely agrees with Councilmember Snyder.
-He added, using a nationally recognized, outside expert with a renown modeling plan, set a baseline so that the results from Northern Virginia can be compared to other regions.
+He added, using a nationally recognized, outside expert with a recognized modeling plan, set a baseline so that the results from Northern Virginia can be compared to other regions.
 Mr. Longhi stated there was no budget appropriation for the study; it was done to support the Five Year Strategic Plan.
 He mentioned there is a January conference call scheduled with Chmura to discuss the potential to include more data points in the future to include the economic benefit of the project use, not just the impact of the project funding.

 Ms. Backmon added, the baseline is there, however the resources weren’t available to dig deeper.
-Mr. Longhi explained a limitation of the study is that is only addresses the spending of project funds, not project use, therefore not fully address the point Councilmember Snyder raised.
+Mr. Longhi explained a limitation of the study is that is only addresses the spending of project funds, not project use, therefore not fully addressing the point Councilmember Snyder raised.

 Ms. Backmon noted, once the projects are completed, we could undertake a closer analysis.
 Ms. Backmon added that it is an additional threshold that will give percentages for the data points noted on Slide 7 of the presentation.